-The flag cards are wild cards.
-Each flag wild card can replace one, and only one, of the cards in a set.
-For example, if someone has five of the cards from a state and draws a flag wild card, they can use this to replace the one card in the set they are missing.
+There are six wild cards showing other Canadian symbols.
+Each wild card can replace one, and only one, of the cards in a set.
+For example, if someone has five of the cards from the nation, a province or territory, and draws a wild card, they can use this to replace the one card in the set they are missing.
 A player can use as many wild cards as they like, but they can only use one wild card per set.